souza-dan/ganoogo/rules/README.md

 ![Starting](../images/instructions1.png)

-## Die:
+## Die
+### Ganoogo Overlord (1)
-Ganoogo Overlord(1) – Starts on the Ganoogo square and cannot leave the Ganoogo square unless all other die have been eliminated.
+Starts on the Ganoogo square and cannot leave the Ganoogo square unless all other die have been eliminated.
 It has 2 HP.

+### Ganoogo Minions(3)
-Ganoogo Minions(3) – Starts on appropriate squares with appropriate HPs.
+Starts on appropriate squares with appropriate HPs.
 Can move freely.

 ## Movement Phase